 Great Barrier Reef Foundation reinstates critical water quality monitoring program in Fitzroy

-Delivered in partnership with the Australian Institute of Marine Science (AIMS), this monitoring program, is one of more than 100 Reef-saving projects the Foundation has in progress right now.
+Delivered with the Australian Institute of Marine Science (AIMS), this monitoring program, through the Australian Government-funded Reef Trust Partnership, is one of more than 200 Reef-saving projects the Foundation has in progress right now.

-Great Barrier Reef Foundation Managing Director Anna Marsden said, “Our Reef is an irreplaceable ecosystem, but poorer water quality is one of a growing combination of threats to its health.
+Great Barrier Reef Foundation Managing Director Anna Marsden said poor water quality is one of a growing combination of threats to the Reef's health.

-“Previous monitoring has highlighted that the Fitzroy is a high priority catchment for water quality improvement as it is a major source of excess sediment to local inshore waters which can have a negative impact to the marine life,” Ms Marsden said.
+“Previous monitoring has highlighted that the Fitzroy is a high-priority catchment for water quality improvement, as it's a major source of excess sediment to local inshore waters which can have a negative impact on marine life,” Ms Marsden said.

 Capricorn Conservation Council and the Capricorn Coast Local Marine Advisory Committee have been asking for the reinstatement of the Fitzroy Basin Marine Monitoring Program for Inshore Water Quality since the original buoys were removed in 2015.

-“The Fitzroy is the largest of the catchments draining into the Great Barrier Reef with its sediment discharges extending as far as the Capricorn-Bunker reefs and northwards to the Whitsundays – a significant area of the Great Barrier Reef,” Dr Rowston said.
+“The Fitzroy is the largest of the catchments draining into the Great Barrier Reef, with its sediment discharges extending as far as the Capricorn-Bunker reefs and northwards to the Whitsundays – a significant area of the Great Barrier Reef.

 The Great Barrier Reef Foundation, through its Reef Trust Partnership with the Australian Government, has invested $1.6 million into the Fitzroy Basin Marine Monitoring Program for Inshore Water Quality over the next four years.